siddhartha-gadgil/DeptWeb/_seminars/2024/2024-10-23-blazej-wrobel.md

 ---
-speaker: Blazej Wrobel (Institute of Mathematics of the Polish Academy of Science and University of Wrocław, Poland)
+speaker: Blazej Wrobel (Institute of Mathematics of the Polish Academy of Science and University of Wroclaw, Poland)
 title: "Estimates for maximal Riesz transforms in terms of the Riesz transforms: dimension-free bounds on L^p
 date: 23 Oct, 2024
 time: 3 pm